-In this introductory laboratory, I shall describe how the labs will build on each other.
+In this introductory laboratory, we shall know how the labs will build on each other.
 We shall then practice some basic lab skills.
-You will practice these skills implicitly in later labs, meaning that the labbook will expect you to know how to do these, so please pay attention and ask questions whenever you are struggling to understand or perform any of the activities in this laboratory.
+We will practice these skills implicitly in later labs, meaning that the labbook will expect us to know how to do these, so please pay attention and ask questions whenever one is struggling to understand or perform any of the activities in this laboratory.
 It is not recommended to do this lab outside of the prescribed lab environment for this lab.